the4chancup/4cc-aet-compiler/README.md

 # 4cc AET Compiler
+Organizes the contents of aesthetic exports for the 4chan cup and packs them into DLC files for Pro Evolution Soccer

 ## Simple mode

+- This compiler only supports exports following the new simplified format -
+- Check the second to last paragraph for details -

 Just put your exports in the exports_to_add folder and run the all_in_one script.
 The resulting faces cpk and kits cpk will be copied automatically to